 How much does it cost?

 Nothing!
 All are freely welcome to attend.
-A collection for the ongoing work of the Church of Scotland locally, nationally and internationally is taken during the service, but there is no obligation to make a donation.
-The majority of people put nothing in the offering bag as many give by other means, so you neednβt feel embarrassed if you donβt want to give.
-Just pass the offering bag to the next person.
+A collection for the ongoing work of the Church of Scotland locally, nationally and internationally is taken as you enter the church, but there is no obligation to make a donation.
+If you wish to give, a donation can be made in cash or by card.
+The majority of people put nothing in the offering as many give by standing order, so you neednโ€™t feel embarrassed if you donโ€™t want to give.

 Is the church easily accessible?